sumsum88/pages/_README.md

+# how to run
+$bundle exec jekyll serve

 # Personal by JekyllThemes.io – Instructions

 If you have any questions or feedback about the theme, don't hesitate to reach out to hello@jekyllthemes.io for 1-to-1 support direct from the developers.